 James Connor can answer all your questions on gay relationships, sex, health and love.
 James founded his own

-highly successful gay website and DVD label called FreshSX.
+highly successful gay website and film label called FreshSX.
 The opinions he gives in Ask James are based on his

 experiences as a gay man who enjoys all aspects of love and sex.
 He's not a qualified doctor, trained counsellor

 or therapist but his advice is like that of a close friend. |

 The Ask James Archive has loads of questions and answers

 This Week - Falling for guys, Monogamy and Telling friends